sparticle999/SpaceCompany/README.md

 - Fixed Invasion Chance being NaN when reputation is above 60
 - Fixed Absorb not working
 - Fixed Antimatter not being affected by DM Boost
+- Fixed several UI issues after rebirth with the interstellar tab

 ### v0.5.0 The Interstellar Update
 ##### Features